aws-samples/sample-eks-backup-with-trident-protect/README.md

 ```shell
 sh ../scripts/cleanup.sh
 ```
-If you created a new S3 bucket for this exercise, you can clean up by going to the AWS S3 console, [emptying](https://docs.aws.amazon.com/AmazonS3/latest/userguide/empty-bucket.html) the bucket, and [deleting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html) it.
+If you created a new S3 bucket for this exercise, clean up by going to the AWS S3 console, [emptying](https://docs.aws.amazon.com/AmazonS3/latest/userguide/empty-bucket.html) the bucket, and [deleting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-bucket.html) it.

 ### Summary
 In conclusion, NetApp Trident Protect provides a powerful solution for simplifying data protection of Kubernetes environments.
 This approach addresses the critical need for comprehensive backup strategies in cloud-native architectures.
 By leveraging Trident Protect, users can efficiently create and manage backups of entire namespaces, persistent volumes, and other essential Amazon EKS resources, ensuring business continuity and compliance with data protection requirements.